usds/ditap-curriculum-update/3_Curriculum/3B_DITAP-Core-Curriculum/Module-5/Sprint-1/Leading Change.md

 Reference: [Considerations for Using Agile in DoD Acquisitions](https://insights.sei.cmu.edu/library/considerations-for-using-agile-in-dod-acquisition/) CMU/SEI-2010-TN-002 pgs.
 12-22

-## Common Topic for Difficult Conversations: Knowledge of Agile
+## Common topic for difficult conversations: Knowledge of Agile

 Agile methods have been developed and used most extensively in the non government/DoD commercial sector with small- to medium-sized projects.
 Experience with larger projects has recently started to accumulate in the commercial sector.
 As a result, few government acquisition professionals and contractors are familiar with the use of Agile or possess the necessary experience to effectively implement it, which is exactly the issue that this program is seeking to address!
 Review the write-up below for additional context on this issue.